ftyuli/AI-Do-My-GCalender/README.md

 With an AI prompt that accompanies this Python script, you can convert your schedules and syliabuses into actionable events and tasks in your GCalender/GTasks.

+The Script is designed to turn classes and exams (events that usually have a start and end time) into events in GCalender.
+While turning assignments into tasks (that have due dates) on GTasks.

 ---

 ## Features